top of page

 • dissolution of the entrepreneurs; or

-• revoked based on a legally binding court decision
+• revocation based on a legally binding court decision.

 The Risk-Based Business Licensing Issuance

-As elaborated above, the risk-based approach on business licensing classifies business activities into the following risk levels: (i) low-risk business activity; (ii) medium-risk business activity; and (iii) high-risk business activity.
-Each level has different requirements to conduct the issuance of business license.
+As previously explained, the risk-based approach to business licensing classifies business activities into the following risk levels: (i) low-risk business activity; (ii) medium-risk business activity; and (iii) high-risk business activity.
+Each level entails different requirements for obtaining a business license.

 1. Low-Risk Business Activity

-If the business activities are classified as low-risk, NIB will be issued automatically by the OSS system after the entrepreneurs submit the data.
-NIB will function as legality to carry out business activities and function as SPPL.
+If the business activities are classified as low risk, the OSS system will automatically issue the NIB after the entrepreneurs submit the required data.
+The NIB serves as both the legal document allowing for conduct of business activities and the SPPL.

 2. Medium-Risk Business Activity

-The medium-risk activity is divided into 2 (two) classifications as follows:
+The medium-risk activities are further divided into 2 (two) classifications:

 • medium low-risk business activity; and